Bayley (wrestler): Raw Women's Champion (2016–2017)

+Bayley as the Raw Women's Champion in May 2017.

 At Battleground on July 24, Bayley made her main roster debut in a one-off appearance as Banks' mystery tag team partner, defeating Charlotte and Dana Brooke.
 She made her official main roster debut on the August 22 episode of Raw, being established as part of the brand by Raw general manager Mick Foley and challenging the Raw Women's Champion Charlotte to a title match; she refused and instead forced her protégé Brooke to face her, whom Bayley defeated.
 At Clash of Champions on September 25, Bayley failed to win the championship from Charlotte in a triple threat match, which also included Banks.
 At Hell in a Cell on October 30, Bayley defeated Brooke.
 At Survivor Series on November 20, Bayley survived alongside Charlotte Flair as members of Team Raw, but was attacked by Flair after the match.